 Five years later, in 1993, a second cannabinoid receptor was identified.
 This receptor was distributed throughout the immune system and peripheral tissues of the body and exhibited the same reaction to THC as the first receptor.

 It was then that researchers realized they were onto something big…

 Just two years later, in 1995, researchers discovered that the two receptors―now deemed the CB1 and CB2 receptors―were found not only in rats but within thousands of other species―including humans.

 Why We Need Phytocannabinoids, Scientifically Speaking.

 Like any machine―whether it be a result of poor maintenance, damage, or natural aging―our body’s parts and systems can deteriorate and malfunction.
-When this happens, it affects the entire body and can lead to various health problems.

 ‘This is where phytocannabinoids like CBD come in.’

 The examples above are just a few ways CBD works with the ECS.